LeMGarouani/ResearchSite/content/home/teaching.md

 # Projects widget.
 # This widget displays all projects from `content/project/`.

+active = false
 date = "2017-09-12T00:00:00"
 draft = false
-folder = "teaching"

 title = "Teaching"
-subtitle = "All files for teaching" widget = "projects"
+subtitle = "All files for teaching" widget = "teaching"

 # Order that this section will appear in.